Bed Bugs vs Fleas: How to Tell Them Apart

 What Are Bed Bugs?

-Bed bugs are small, reddish-brown insects that primarily feed on human blood.
-They are known for their ability to hide in furniture, bedding, and cracks in walls.
-Though bed bug bites can cause irritation, they do not transmit diseases.
+Bed bugs are larger than fleas but are small, reddish-brown, flat shaped insects that primarily feed on human blood.
+They are known for their ability to hide in furniture, bedding, and cracks in walls but you can spot them with the naked eye, Though bed bug bites can cause irritation, they do not transmit diseases.

 Physical Characteristics of Bed Bugs